November 7, 2019 | @BatDigest

 But, there are also a considerable number of folks trying to figure out what this bat shaving is all about.
 If you are trying to see if there is a loophole or allowance in the regulations to shave your bat, then we’re here to tell you there is not.
 It is illegal in every way we can imagine.

 According to some, there are derby’s, exhibitions and showcases that allow shaved bats.
 We’ve yet to see these allowances made explicitly on any website or in writing.
 Instead, it is ‘word of mouth’ or a ‘they don’t care’ kind of policy that’s whispered to oneself.
 Frankly, we highly doubt most of these claims.
 At best, these tournaments look the other way.
 In most cases, it is a lack of the ability to police a bat policy that leads to people quietly shaving their bat and, turns out, telling no one.

 If you found this write up on shaved bats, then it’s likely you know how to use the internet.
 We’d rather not link to any specific site as it might be seen as the endorsement of a policy we frankly don’t endorse.

 Using a shaved bat anywhere that it is not allowed is flat out cheating and dangerous.
 We condemn it in the strongest language we can.
 If you are playing in a baseball league that you think allows any type of bat, then SAVE yourself some money and buy a fastpitch bat instead.

 Like, real far.

-Although several factors determine how much further you’d hit a ball with a shaved bat (see below) it is fair to say that an average of 30 to 50 additional feet is a reasonable expectation.
-Of course, we are talking about a well hit ball at a good launch angle too.
+Although several factors determine how much farther you’d hit a ball with a shaved bat (see below), it is fair to say that an average of 30 to 50 additional feet is a reasonable expectation.
+Of course, we are talking about a well hit ball at a good launch angle, too.

 Occassionally we send out important updates and new bat reviews directly to our readers.
 One click to unsubscribe.
 We never sell your email address.